chrisbroski/supportyourlocal/README.md

 Song media should be an array that includes media type (Spotify, mp3, etc.) a URL, description, and credits.

-Photos should be in a directory outside of `www` so I can use aggressive caching rules (and better admin)

 ## Features for next version

-Deploy separate font and back ends to prod.

-Put sites in /srv/bandname/supportyourlocal /srv/bandname/kandy

-#### Front End

-* Front-end nav build from JSON
-* video embed (FB and YouTube)

 ### Tests